Just-Doing-Better/Just-Doing-Better.github.io/README.md

 <h1>Quick thing about me</h1>
-<h2>I got to update my linkdn, i will definitely make this more professinoal later but yea, the linkdn needs an update.
+<h2 style="color: blue;">I got to update my linkdn, i will definitely make this more professinoal later but yea, the linkdn needs an update.
 I am a junior
 at michigan state and am currently majoring in games and interactive media with a minor in business.
 This is currently for my class might link it in my official profile after changes.</h2>
 <h1>Jeffs Rant on Marvel Rivals </h1>
 <h2>Ranked without a team of 4 and more might as well be a way to see that no one knows what team games are anymore.